TNA Turning Point

-Turning Point is a professional wrestling Impact Plus event, produced by American professional wrestling promotion Impact Wrestling.
+Turning Point is a professional wrestling TNA+ event, produced by American professional wrestling promotion Total Nonstop Action Wrestling.
 The event was created in 2004 and was originally held annually in December, until the 2008 event where TNA changed its scheduled date to November.
 The 2004 event was the second TNA PPV to be produced annually.
 Since its inception, the event has been held exclusively in an indoor arena in Orlando, Florida, with all events taking place in the Impact Zone until 2019.
 Each event features talent from TNA competing in various professional wrestling match types.
 Since the inaugural event, eight championship matches have taken place in the main event.

 TNA discontinued the majority of the monthly pay-per-views in 2013 in favor of new pre-recorded One Night Only events.
 Turning Point was held as a special episode of Impact Wrestling in 2013, 2015 and 2016 and, in 2019, was revived as an Impact Plus Monthly Special event.